getcarina/getcarina.com/_tutorials/run-docker-image.md

    ubuntu              12.04               57bca5139a13        5 weeks ago         134.8 MB
    ```

    Docker stores a copy of the image on your computer to save time when you run the image.
-If you no longer need an image, you can delete it by running the docker rmi command followed by the image ID.
+If you no longer need an image, you can delete it by running the `docker rmi` command followed by the image ID.
 For example:

    `$ docker rmi 57bca5139a13`

 ### Troubleshooting

-Sometimes, when you use a `docker` command such as `docker info`, you will receive the following output:
+Sometimes, when you use a `docker` command such as `docker info`, you receive the following output:

 ```
 $ docker info